 Because of these limitations SSP ’00 had to be a bit smaller (24 students) and shorter (5 weeks) than usual, but participants found their experience just as transformative.
 We proved that the Summer Science Program could be held someplace other than Thacher School and retain its power to inspire young people.

-Over half a century after Dr. Routly’s inspiration, college undergraduates doing research is finally being recognized as a critical component of science education.
+Six decades after Dr. Routly’s inspiration, college undergraduates doing research is finally being recognized as a critical component of science education.
 Still, too few educators are aware of what he proved: in the right context, high school students can and should do research too.